Güshi Khan: Conquest of Central Tibet

 Having subdued Kham entirely by 1641, Güshi proceeded to invade the domain of Karma Tenkyong in Tsang.
 His reputation as an invincible warrior rendered resistance weak.
 Meanwhile, Sonam Rapten was busy taking over districts in Ü which paid allegiance to the Tsangpa.
 The Khoshut troops besieged Shigatse, the stronghold of Karma Tenkyong.
 An eyewitness described the horrors of the siege: "[the place] had turned into a big cremation ground covered with heaps of corpses deprived of their lives as one had given a flock of sheep to a pack of wolves".
 All attempts of mediation failed, and the monastic settlement and the suburbs fell on the 8th day of the 1st month of the Water-Horse year 1642.
 This was followed by the surrender of the castle on the 25th day of the 2nd month (25 March).
 Karma Tenkyong's life was spared for the moment and he was imprisoned in Neu, south-east of Lhasa.
 As for Güshi Khan, according to the 5th Dalai Lama's chronicles, "When the crystal lord [the moon] of the month of Chaitra was full [14 April 1642], from that day of the first season of the year according to the Kalachakra, he became king of the three parts of Tibet and set up the white umbrella of his laws on the peak of the world".
 On the 5th day of the 4th month in 1642, the Dalai Lama was led in state to the palace of Shigatse and seated on the throne of the deposed king.
-With this act he replaced the rival dominant school of the Karmapas.
+With this act, he replaced the rival dominant school of the Karmapas.
 Güshi Khan then declared that he bestowed the supreme authority of Tibet on Dalai Lama, from Tachienlu in the east to the Ladakh border in the west.
 The 5th Dalai Lama in his turn confirmed the position of Güshi Khan as the Dharma king (or chogyal) of Tibet.

 The upheavals of the Mongol conquest led to famine and hardship.
 There was moreover still opposition against the Güshi Khan-Dalai Lama ruling constellation.
 The Karmapa hierarch Chöying Dorje was requested by the Dalai Lama to sign a formal agreement that he would not cause any further trouble.
 The Karmapa refused, arguing that he had not fomented trouble in the past.
 Mongol and Tibetan soldiers then surrounded his large movable encampment (gar).
-Chöying Dorje managed to sneak out in the last minute, but the troops broke in, ravaged the camp and killed anyone who resisted.
+Chöying Dorje managed to sneak out at the last minute, but the troops broke in, ravaged the camp and killed anyone who resisted.
 The Karmapa hierarch fled to the mountains in the south.
-The surviving supporters of the Tsangpa and Karma Kagyü took up resistance in the Kongpo region in the south-east.
+The surviving supporters of the Tsangpa and Karma Kagyü took up resistance in the Kongpo region in the southeast.
 The incensed Güshi Khan gave orders to execute his royal prisoner Karma Tenkyong, while his army ravaged Kongpo and killed 7,000 rebels.
 The remainder gave up.
 Many Karma Kagyü monasteries in the country were forcibly converted to Gelugpa, while Nyingma monks who had performed Mongol-repelling exorcism were imprisoned.